dennisbartol/Vue-Knowledge/various/exportDefault.md

 In Vue.js, 'export default' commonly <ins>used to export Vue components, allowing other parts of the application to import and use them easily</ins>.
 This is a convention in Vue.js projects, though you're not required to use it - you could use named exports and imports instead if you prefer.

+1. Props: This object allows a parent component to pass data down to a child component.
+It's an array or an object containing props that the component accepts.

+2. Computed: Computed properties are cached based on their reactive dependencies.
+They are useful for deriving values based on other data in the component.

+3. Methods: This object contains methods that the component can use.
+These methods can be called from within the component's template or from other methods.

+4. Watch: This object allows you to perform side effects in response to changes in reactive data.
+You can watch individual properties or an expression and execute a callback when the value changes.

 In addition, in Vue.js components, besides the data() method, there are several other objects or methods that you commonly use to define the component's behavior and structure.
 Here are some of the key ones: